 - Passholders have access to the estate 30 minutes before and one hour after regular operating hours.
 Hours vary seasonally.
 View current hours.
 Reservations are required to visit Biltmore House on high volume days.
 View details.

-- Passes are not valid for admission to evening events, including the Biltmore Concert Series and Candlelight Christmas Evenings.
+- Passes are not valid for admission to evening events, including Biltmore Concert Series and Candlelight Christmas Evenings.

 - For your convenience, guest parking is provided at all guest-accessible locations.
 Parking is not allowed on roadsides, in non-guest areas, or on trails.
 Learn more about park & walk and park & ride parking lot options.

 - Biltmore Annual Passes are activated on the date of purchase and are valid for one year.
 Passes are non-refundable and may not be used by other guests.

 - Biltmore Concert Series tickets cannot be re-sold.
 Tickets re-sold are subject to being declared void and no refund of the purchase price will be provided.